 So I ask God to use me.
 I want to do His Will.
 When left up to me, I have screwed it up every time.
 There is great comfort in knowing I am looked after by an all powerful God and Father who thinks I’m His favorite, even if I don’t understand it.

 This is not just a parenting blog!
 I write about all aspects of my life.
 Some pretty ugly ones too.
 I write a lot about my fear and how I overcome it by running towards it, instead of from it.
 I want to offer hope that you are not alone.
 And shows, we will not only overcome this thing called life, but be mightily used by God.
 Even when we don’t realize it.

 We can do this by growing our faith that exceeds understanding.

 So, please!
 Let’s do this together!
 Subscribe, and you won’t miss a thing!

 I was born in Streator, Il, but raised in Phoenix, AZ.
 I currently reside in Peoria, AZ with my awesome husband, a couple of kids still with us and a dog.

 After high school I attended a couple of community colleges; earned a couple of two year degrees and it only took me 19 years to finally finish my four year degree in Christian Studies.
 In all honesty, I took time off and had a family somewhere in the middle of all that.

-Aside from writing, I am a certified, licensed, American Sign Language Interpreter who has been working for the past 14 years at the same amazing agency.
+Aside from writing, I am a certified, licensed, American Sign Language Interpreter who has been working in the field for the past 19 years.

 This is my personal blog.
-The opinions I express here, do not necessarily represent those of my employer, Catholic Community Services/dba/Valley Center of the Deaf.
+The opinions I express here, do not necessarily represent those of my employer, Sorenson Communications.
 The information I provide is on an as-is basis.
 I make no representations as to accuracy, completeness, suitability, or validity of any information on this blog and will not be liable for any errors, omissions, or delays in this information or any losses, injuries or damages arising from its use.